 - Gold Leather Cording

-- Printable “Today I am Grateful For” template that you can download for free, just hop on over to the TEMPLATES page.
+- Printable “Today I am Grateful For” template that you can download for free; just hop on over to our PRINTABLE LIBRARY.

-Basically, all you do is cover the entire front of the notebook (not the spine) with glue and then attach the decorative paper to the front.
+Basically, you cover the entire front of the notebook (not the spine) with glue and then attach the decorative paper to the front.
 Then trim the paper to size.
-There is a VERY detailed tutorial on how to do this HERE.
-Or you can watch a video of the technique here.
+There is a VERY detailed tutorial on how to do this on our Summer Journal Tutorial.